-The centuries intervening between the first appearances of the tubes and the socks would have provided ample opportunity for Nile Valley loopcrafters to develop the requisite shaping techniques and new tools for their implementation.
+The centuries intervening between the first appearances of the tubes and the socks would have provided ample opportunity for loopcrafters to develop their tools and shaping techniques.
 This leads to a further pivotal question about whether knitting looms and knitting needles were both among the technologies exchanged in Islamic and European cultural interaction.

 The first illustrations of knitting in progress are European, showing it done with needles in several so-called Knitting Madonnas beginning ca. 1345.
 The technique is seen with particular clarity on the Buxtehude Altar from the end of that century.
 The illustrated garment also instantiates tubular knitting.
 However, even with due allowance for the artistic misrepresentation of some construction details, its size, shaping, and fineness are hard to envision being produced on a round peg loom.
 There is otherwise no contemporaneous evidence of a pegged knitting support in Europe prior to the knitting frame that would have developed no later than toward the end of the 15th century.

 A catalog of Textiles in Egypt 200–1500 A. D., prepared by Marianne Erikson and published in 1997, discusses a knitted fragment that may have been made as early the mid-11th century.
 It has the same compound stockinette structure discussed above but it is unclear how large a segment of the full object the fragment represents or if it is part of a tube.
 The number of wales in it would require a loom with an extremely close pitch and high peg count.
 The catalog analysis assumes it was knitted flat and illustrates a method for doing so on needles.
 Additional such methods applicable both to working flat and in the round are described and illustrated in a newly published book by Assia Brill, titled Distitch.